Reviews You Can Rely On

 Should You Buy the Outdoor Research Microgravity?

-The MicroGravity is a tough yet lightweight 3-layer shell.
+The MicroGravity is a tough yet lightweight three-layer shell.
 This gives it a lean toward milder climates and rain over high mountain use, but it will do well enough in most mountain conditions.
-However, it has some limiting features, like its snug hood when wearing a helmet, and its chest pockets, which are placed awkwardly high toward the neck.
+However, it has some limiting features, like its snug hood when wearing a helmet and its chest pockets, which are placed awkwardly high toward the neck.
 This is one you may want to try on before you buy to see if these features are a deterrent for your personal needs.

 What Other Hardshell Jackets Should You Consider?